9 Different Types of Parenting Styles — and How to Decide What's Right For You

 Why parents do it: It comes from a place of love and wanting to keep your child healthy and safe.
 But extreme hovering can actually do damage to your child's developments and ability to make their own decisions.

-What research says: Research suggests that the negative effects of helicopter parenting are similar to those of lawnmower parents, including higher levels of anxiety and depression.
+What research says: Research suggests the negative effects of helicopter parenting are similar to those of lawnmower parents, including higher levels of anxiety and depression.
 What's more, researchers also found that children of helicopter parents "may be less able to deal with the challenging demands of growing up," per the American Psychological Association (APA).

-What it is: This extreme parenting style was popularized by a Yale Law School professor's memoir, "Battle Hymn of the Tiger Mother", in which Amy Chua explains how many parents (think "stage moms," for instance) put intense pressure on their children to attain high levels of achievement and success – particularly in academics – above all else.
+What it is: Tiger parenting was popularized by a Yale Law School professor's memoir, "Battle Hymn of the Tiger Mother", in which Amy Chua explains how many parents (think "stage moms," for instance) put intense pressure on their children to attain high levels of achievement and success – particularly in academics – above all else.
 This tough-love approach often means kids are discouraged from social activities like playdates that don't align with the competitive goals their parents have set.

 Why parents do it: Anecdotally, parents who adopt this approach are also highly involved in their children's upbringing.
 They make the final call on extracurricular activities and course work.
 By running such a tight ship, they may very well see results, with children who attain the intellectual and career goals they've set out for them.